English

 Article II of the Articles of Confederation gives each state its sovereignty, freedom, and independence.
 The article indicates that the states will be given complete authority to run their matters separately.

-The major positive aspect of this article is that it avoids large changes to the trade policies, currencies and other matters for the states.
-Although the same can be stated as to be having a bad impact on the country as a whole, it bailed out the states from big losses because, had the policies be shifted to uniformity, a sudden fluctuation in the trades and businesses would have occurred and the states might have had in the initial years of the U.S acted in rebellion to the policies.
+The major positive aspect of this article is that it avoids large changes to the trade policies, currencies, and other matters for the states.
+Although the same can be stated as to be having a bad impact on the country as a whole, it bailed out the states from big losses because, had the policies been shifted to uniformity, a sudden fluctuation in the trades and businesses would have occurred, and the states might have had in the initial years of the U.S acted in rebellion to the policies.
 Granting full freedom to the states made them happy.

 Article III

-This article states the bond of friendship among the states of America mainly focusing on the combined defense, the security of their right to freedom and the welfare in general.
-The states are being addressed to by the article announcing them to be bound to each other to assist one another against all kinds of enemies.
-The article also accounts for the unity of the states on account of religion or sovereignty or trade or any other matter that may affect them individually or separately.
+This article states the bond of friendship among the states of America, mainly focusing on the combined defense, the security of their right to freedom, and the welfare in general.
+The states are being addressed by the article, announcing that they are bound to each other to assist one another against all kinds of enemies.
+The article also accounts for the unity of the states on account of religious sovereignty, trade, or any other matter that may affect them individually or separately.

 Article IV

-Article 4 of the 1st constitution of America covers the subject of the rights duties and the privileges of the citizens of the U.S. The article starts by urging the citizens of all the states to have friendly mutual relations among themselves though whichever of the states they represent.
+Article 4 of the 1st constitution of America covers the subject of the rights, duties, and privileges of the citizens of the U.S. The article starts by urging the citizens of all the states to have friendly mutual relations among themselves through whichever of the states they represent.
 It then announces that the free inhabitants of all the states or areas will be given all the privileges and immunities of free citizens in several states.
-The people also have the right to form another state and are assured of all the privileges to carry out trades and commerce.
+The people also have the right to form another state and are assured of all the privileges to carry out trade and commerce.

-The article also highlights some of the actions of the citizens to be considered violations of the country’s policies.
-The property trade will have certain restrictions applied in order to keep the rights of the inhabitants intact.
-The acts of felony or treason or any other similar action better or worse shall not be tolerated by the government and the doer will be bound to jurisdictions by the executive powers.
-The article 4 also says that the records or acts or judicial proceedings in any of the states will be fully trusted and credited highlighting the intention of building a trust relationship between the national government and all the states.
+The article also highlights some of the actions of the citizens that are considered violations of the country’s policies.
+Certain restrictions will be applied to the property trade in order to keep the rights of the inhabitants intact.
+The acts of felony or treason or any other similar action, better or worse, shall not be tolerated by the government, and the doer will be bound to jurisdictions by the executive powers.
+Article 4 also says that the records or acts or judicial proceedings in any of the states will be fully trusted and credited, highlighting the intention of building a trusting relationship between the national government and all the states.

 In the entire document, only this article addresses the general public of the United States of America.
-It gives the people their rights and affirmation of their privileges and also tells them about the cases where they would be held accountable by the central power.
+It gives the people their rights and affirms their privileges, and it also tells them about cases where they would be held accountable by the central power.

-The article does not necessarily mention any power of the government in the enforcement of the rights and privileges of the people neither does it mention the law and order system of the National government which would act against crimes.
+The article does not necessarily mention any power of the government in the enforcement of the rights and privileges of the people, nor does it mention the law and order system of the National government, which would act against crimes.

 Article V

-According to the article 5 of the Articles of Confederation, an annual meeting would be held in the Congress on the first Monday of November with all the states participating in the meeting having at least 2 members and maximum 7 members for each state.
+According to Article 5 of the Articles of Confederation, an annual meeting would be held in the Congress on the first Monday of November, with all the states participating in the meeting having at least two members and a maximum of seven members for each state.
 The article also declares the authority of the states to recall or change their delegates.
-The delegates would not be allowed to participate in more than three meetings in a term of six years nor will any person being a delegate hold any office under the U.S which would be paying him a salary.
+The delegates would not be allowed to participate in more than three meetings in a term of six years, nor would any person being a delegate hold any office under the U.S., which would be paying him a salary.

 The article also calls for the authority of the states to maintain its own delegates in a meeting of the states.
-Each state is given one vote to determine the opinions on matters.
-Freedom of speech in the Congress would not be objected and the members of the Congress will be given complete protection from any law and order conflict unless it is due to the commitment of a treason or felony or the breach of peace.
+Each state is given one vote to determine its opinions on matters.
+Freedom of speech in Congress would not be objected to, and the members of Congress would be given complete protection from any law and order conflict unless it is due to the commitment of treason or felony or the breach of peace.

 Article VI

-This article takes the right of the states on getting into foreign relations individually with the other states.
-The act was a wise choice by the constitution makers because it saved the country from any sort of monarchies.
-The U.S was a progressive as a whole unit and had big enemies in British who would do anything to hurt the country.
-Therefore the act of states not been given the power to get into foreign relations with other countries was an overall positive.
+This article takes the right of the states to get into foreign relations individually with the other states.
+The act was a wise choice by the constitution makers because it saved the country from any sort of monarchy.
+The U.S. was a progressive as a whole unit and had big enemies in British who would do anything to hurt the country.
+Therefore, the act of states not being given the power to get into foreign relations with other countries was an overall positive.

 Article VII

-This article focuses on the implementation of the point of common defense addressed in the Article III.
-It states that in case of a need for common defense, all the officers of Colonel Rank or under that will be appointed by the administration of each state respectively the purpose of which would be the raise of forces for each state.
-The vacancies may also be filled on the direction of the state, by the State which first issued the appointment.
+This article focuses on the implementation of the point of common defense addressed in Article III.
+It states that in case of a need for common defense, all the officers of Colonel Rank or under that will be appointed by the administration of each state, respectively, the purpose of which would be to raise the forces for each state.
+The vacancies may also be filled in the direction of the state by the state that first issued the appointment.

-This article gives the power of using the military to the states without much authorization or leadership of the National government.
-The act is a bad choice because it would make the assembling of the whole army very difficult and long process at the time of an invasion.
+This article gives the power of using the military to the states without much authorization or leadership from the National government.
+The act is a bad choice because it would make the assembling of the whole army a very difficult and long process at the time of an invasion.

 Article VIII

-This article addresses the formation of a national treasury which would deal with all the expenses of war or other National matters.
+This article addresses the formation of a national treasury that would deal with all the expenses of war or other National matters.
 The States would pay taxes proportional to the value of the land of each.
-The States are also given the responsibility for the collection of taxes and sending them to the National government.
+The states are also given the responsibility of collecting taxes and sending them to the national government.

-This article gives most of the power and authority to the states as with the collection of taxes is made the responsibility of the states.
-The National government with this article becomes dependent on the states for the money to exercise authority and important matters.
+This article gives most of the power and authority to the states as the collection of taxes is made the responsibility of the states.
+In this article, the national government becomes dependent on the states for money to exercise authority and other important matters.

 Article IX

-Article IX of the Articles of Confederation is the longest of the articles and addresses many major matters like the foreign affairs, wars, treaties, laws of seas and the formation of armies.
-The article defines the powers of the Congress stating that Congress will have the sole right to wage war or form peace.
-The article also states that the Congress has the authority to all the foreign policies like sending or receiving of the ambassadors, signing of treaties or entering into alliances, decision of the method of division of the prizes collected from war, granting of the letters of marque or reprisal and appointment of the courts for dealing with sea crimes and captured prizes.
+Article IX of the Articles of Confederation is the longest of the articles and addresses many major matters like foreign affairs, wars, treaties, laws of the seas, and the formation of armies.
+The article defines the powers of Congress, stating that Congress will have the sole right to wage war or form peace.
+The article also states that Congress has the authority to all foreign policies like sending or receiving of ambassadors, signing of treaties or entering into alliances, decision on the method of division of the prizes collected from war, granting of letters of marque or reprisal and appointment of the courts for dealing with sea crimes and captured prizes.

-The article also suggests that the matters and disputes among the states will be dealt with by the respective states but in case of failure in doing so, Congress will act as the court of last resort.
-The Congress would also be responsible for setting measurement standards, regulating the value of the coins, regulate the trade affairs (especially the Indian trade matters), establish and regulate post offices and make rules to govern the army and navy.
-The article also states that the appointment of the executive would be made to exercise powers in case of a recession of the Congress.
+The article also suggests that the matters and disputes among the states will be dealt with by the respective states, but if they fail to do so, Congress will act as the court of last resort.
+The Congress would also be responsible for setting measurement standards, regulating the value of the coins, regulating trade affairs (especially the Indian trade matters), establishing and regulating post offices, and making rules to govern the army and navy.
+The article also states that the appointment of the executive would be made to exercise powers in case of a recession of Congress.

-The Congress would also be having the authority to determine the money it requires, loan money, build and control navy, develop an army representation quota for each state.
+The Congress would also have the authority to determine the money it requires, loan money, build and control the navy, and develop an army representation quota for each state.
 The raising of the army officers and soldiers is the responsibility of the state.

-The article at the end marks the authority of the Congress as it states that the Congress would not act on any of the matters it is accountable for without the consent of at least nine states.
-Therefore the delegates of the states would vote on all the acts of the Congress and the Congress would be only entitled to the matters passed by the majority of the states.
+The article at the end marks the authority of Congress as it states that Congress would not act on any of the matters it is accountable for without the consent of at least nine states.
+Therefore, the delegates of the states would vote on all the acts of the Congress, and the Congress would be only entitled to the matters passed by the majority of the states.
 Congress would also be required to record and publish all its proceedings.

 Article X

-This article although is overall fine, but it doesn’t address the appointment of the executive authority neither it is a strong solution of the regression of Congress because of the important matters like foreign policy or other administrative authorities dependent on the Congress.
+This article, although it is overall fine, doesn’t address the appointment of the executive authority, nor is it a strong solution to the regression of Congress because of important matters like foreign policy or other administrative authorities dependent on Congress.

 Article XI

-This article puts forward the idea of Canada joining the U.S Confederation by expressing that if Canada wishes to join the U.S, it may join with complete advantages that are being entitled to the Union.
-It also says that if the other colonies wish to join the Confederation of the U.S, they will only be given the same privileges if at least nine states agree with it.
+This article puts forward the idea of Canada joining the U.S. Confederation by expressing that if Canada wishes to join the U.S., it may join with complete advantages that are entitled to the Union.
+It also says that if the other colonies wished to join the Confederation of the U.S., they would only be given the same privileges if at least nine states agreed with it.

-This article was a smart step towards engaging Canada to join the U.S and it was to benefit the U.S a lot if Canada joined.
+This article was a smart step towards engaging Canada to join the U.S., and it would benefit the U.S. a lot if Canada joined.

 Article XII

-This article was also defective because as far as the tax collection was concerned, it was the responsibility of the states.
-Therefore the paying of debts through the center was a difficult task.
+This article was also defective because, as far as the tax collection was concerned, it was the responsibility of the states.
+Therefore, paying off debts through the center was a difficult task.

 Article XIII

-Article XIII then concludes the Article of Confederation by inferring that the all the articles and all the things stated in this document must be accepted in complete sense in order to ratify it as the Constitution of the U.S. The states and the central power would be entitled to act in accordance with the thirteen articles of this constitution.
+Article XIII then concludes the Articles of Confederation by inferring that all the articles and all the things stated in this document must be accepted in the complete sense in order to ratify it as the Constitution of the U.S. The states and the central power would be entitled to act in accordance with the thirteen articles of this constitution.

-Article II declared all the powers of the states giving a weak authority to the central government or in other words, the center was declared weak and the states were declared strong in authority.
+Article II declared all the powers of the states, giving a weak authority to the central government.
+In other words, the center was declared weak, and the states were declared strong in authority.
 The problem with this was that a weak central government could never hold the 13 powerful states together.
 In case of any issues or differences, the states would’ve easily opted for separation because of all the authority they had.

 The Constitutional document also lacked an effective executive authority.
 The President of the Congress was the only person responsible for the proper working of the Congress without having been vested with any strong executive powers.
-Congress also had a secretary for finance and secretary for foreign affairs but they were being merely appointed as agents of the Congress and had no authority to take initiative or propose any effective administrative measures.
+Congress also had a secretary for finance and a secretary for foreign affairs, but they were merely appointed as agents of Congress and had no authority to take the initiative or propose any effective administrative measures.

-The Article of Confederation also didn’t assign any judicial powers to the Congress.
-Therefore, the judicial system was weak and the ones violating the laws wouldn’t be addressed or punished.
-The document also lacked the separation of powers of the U.S with no mention of the division of the judiciary, military, and the government nor any proper mention of their powers and responsibilities.
-All the judicial, military and local policy matters were given to the states by the Constitution.
+The Articles of Confederation also didn’t assign any judicial powers to Congress.
+Therefore, the judicial system was weak, and those violating the laws wouldn’t be addressed or punished.
+The document also lacked the separation of powers of the U.S., with no mention of the division of the judiciary, military, and government nor any proper mention of their powers and responsibilities.
+All the judicial, military, and local policy matters were given to the states by the Constitution.

 The Congress assembly representation and voting criterion were also weakly defined as the general public was not given any representation with all the voting or representation authority vesting with the States.
 No matter what the population or area of the State would be, it could only necessarily have one vote.

-The tax collection responsibility was given to the States by the Article VIII.
-This was a majorly flawed decision because the Congress had to depend upon the States for money.
-This policy would also enable the states to do violations in paying the taxes because the States could not be properly controlled by the National government in terms of accountability or in case of any other matter.
+The responsibility for tax collection was given to the states by Article VIII.
+This was a majorly flawed decision because Congress had to depend upon the States for money.
+This policy would also enable the states to commit violations in paying taxes because the states could not be properly controlled by the national government in terms of accountability or in case of any other matter.

 The trade and commerce freedom was given to each of the States.
 This would create the problem of having non-uniform trade systems.
 All the states would have different laws and different policies of trade and commerce as they would also compete with each other in it.
 The absence of the mention of establishing a uniform system of trade and commerce was another problem.

 Another major problem with this document is the absence of the unification of the currency of the United States.
-The currency of each state was different which would make it even more difficult to keep the states together or manage the states from the center altogether.
+The currency of each state was different, which made it even more difficult to keep the states together or manage the states from the center altogether.

 The lack of power to enforce law and order from the center was the biggest defect in the Articles of Confederation.
 The Congress had no force with itself to act upon a rebellion or an interstate conflict.
-The states also had been given the right to get separated from the country if they wanted which would make the unity of the country vulnerable in the future (Alexis, 2015).
+The states also had the right to separate from the country if they wanted, which would make the unity of the country vulnerable in the future (Alexis, 2015).

-Finally, another major problem with the Articles of Confederation is that it would not be changed until a majority of the States vote for its change.
-So, the faults in the Constitution and the presence of weak National government would stand.
+Finally, another major problem with the Articles of Confederation is that it would not be changed until a majority of the States voted for its change.
+So, the faults in the Constitution and the presence of a weak National government would stand.

 Conclusions

 The Articles of Confederation was the first constitutional document of America.
 It was a highly unpopular document due to a lot of defects and weaknesses it carried.
-But, it had some positive influences like officially giving the name of “United States of America” to the country and providing a stepping stone for the second and the current Constitution of America.
-The Constitution was mainly criticized because it gave no authority to the central government and even if there was authority given at a matter, the center had no power to enforce or exercise its authority.
-The article had a major flaw in absence of separation of powers of the country and the currency, trades and tax policies put forward by the document were also very weak and insufficient.
-Therefore, a new Constitution Committee was formed in 1876 called the ‘Philadelphia Convention on Constitution Making’ which gave the final draft of the Constitution in 1787.
+However, it had some positive influences, like officially giving the name “United States of America” to the country and providing a stepping stone for the second and current constitution of America.
+The Constitution was mainly criticized because it gave no authority to the central government, and even if there was authority given to a matter, the center had no power to enforce or exercise its authority.
+The article had a major flaw in the absence of separation of powers of the country, and the currency, trades, and tax policies put forward by the document were also very weak and insufficient.
+Therefore, a new Constitution Committee was formed in 1876 called the ‘Philadelphia Convention on Constitution Making,’ which gave the final draft of the Constitution in 1787.
 The Constitution was finally ratified in 1788 and has since been the official Constitution of America.

 References